When you do what I do, you write a lot of commit messages, but you read a lot more, and a lot of them are terrible.

 git bisect call chasing down a bug, or trying to

-breaking change in search of a fix.
+git blame a breaking change in search of a fix.

 Write A Good Summary